JacobsDevs/holbertonschool-shell/permissions/README.md

 change the owner of the file hello to vincent only if it's currently owned by guillaume with **chown --from=guillaume vincent hello**

 ## Usage
-ll of these scripts can be run with ./ followed by the scripts name. e.g. ./0-iam_betty
+all of these scripts can be run with ./ followed by the scripts name. e.g. ./0-iam_betty